vdesabou/kafka-docker-playground/other/cp-ansible-playground/README.md

 ## Description

+Some plaintext Docker images (based on Ubuntu 18.04) are built daily using [vdesabou/cp-ansible-playground](https://github.com/vdesabou/cp-ansible-playground) repository.

+Those images can then be used to easily test different configurations by providing updated host inventory yaml file.

-This is a deployment using Confluent [cp-ansible](https://docs.confluent.io/current/installation/installing_cp/cp-ansible.html) Ansible playbooks:
+This is deploying the following containers using Confluent [cp-ansible](https://docs.confluent.io/current/installation/installing_cp/cp-ansible.html) Ansible playbooks:

 * 1 zookeeper (`zookeeper1`)
 * 3 broker (`broker1`, `broker2` and `broker3`)